psxpaul/gradle-execfork-plugin/README.md

 stopAfter | org.gradle.api.Task | *Optional.* A task that, when finished, will cause the process to stop.
 If none is specified, the process will stop at the very end of a build (whether successful or not). executable | String | *Required.* The path to the executable. environment | Two Strings OR one Map<String, String> | *Optional.* Environment variables to launch the executable with.
 You can either assign a Map with the '=' operator, or pass 2 Strings as key/value to the function.
-Note that multiple calls to this function are supported.
+Note that multiple calls to this function are supported. forceKill | Boolean | *Optional.* Kills the process foricbly.
+Forcible process destruction is defined as the immediate termination of a process, whereas normal termination allows the process to shut down cleanly. killDescendants | Boolean | *Optional.* Kill all descendents of the started process.
+Default: `true`

 #### JavaExecFork: